These pages will be updated frequently. Please check back for the most current information.

 6. What is the district’s plan for athletics and activities?
 No decisions have been made regarding athletics and activities, but it is likely that the new school would have its own athletics and activities.

 8. What happens if the bond referendum does not pass?
 If the bond referendum does not pass we will continue to make the necessary arrangements to house the new students in our existing facilities.
 Each of our schools will make accommodations such as increased class size, loss of labs and fine arts classrooms, and possibly the use of mobile classroom units.
+We also anticipate that we will no longer be able to participate in our athletic conference due to the large enrollment, which will make scheduling games for our teams quite difficult throughout the year.

 9. How much has the district enrollment increased?
 Since 2013-14, our enrollment has increased from just under 4,000 students to approximately 4,550 students, an increase of over 13% in just six years.
 Detailed information can be found in the enrollment projections on the District’s website.